finkelshtein/SunflowersWales/content/events/RotaryClub/index.md

 Followed by delicious  traditional Xmas dinner that was tasted for the first time!
 And Santa visit of course!

-All this was a gift to Ukrainian families, members of Sunflowers Wales, who live in an area, from <a href="https://www.facebook.com/groups/601579067497655/user/100064940790482/" target="_blank">Llandeilo Rotary Club!</a>
+All this was a gift to Ukrainian families, members of Sunflowers Wales, who live in an area, from <a href="https://www.facebook.com/groups/601579067497655/user/100064940790482/" target="_blank" rel="noopener noreferrer">Llandeilo Rotary Club!</a>

 Day that all of us will remember with smile and gratitude!